theodore-s-beers/later/README.md

 Another part of the fun in this project was implementing UTF-8 decoding/validation and Unicode form NFD normalization.
-It turns out the algorithms are mature, and they work well, and they aren't all that difficult to code.
+It turns out the algorithms are well established, and they work nicely, and they aren't all that difficult to code.
 We stand on the shoulders of giants!